avontd2868/hipaaDeId/README.md

 Follow the Next section on Configuration to modify / add 2 *System* Environment variables.

+Next modify the ~project/grails-app/conf/Bootstrap.groovy file

+Modify the line to point to your deid.cfg file with the options you prefer :

+       String configurationFileContents = readFileAsString("PATH_TO_YOUR_deid.cfg");

+Note that you must have the option turned off for header and footer output no matter what other options you choose :

+[Output Options]
+PrintHeaderFooter=0

+an example is provided at the root of this project.

-Finally one can run the app with:
+Now cd to the project directory and run the app with the command:

+       grails run-app

-- grails run-app to run with internal server on port 8080
+to run with internal server on port 8080

 Or to run in a web application server like tomcat or glassfish

-- grails prod war
+       grails prod war

 - copy the ~project/prod.war to the deploy directory or your web application.